COVID protests in Germany: Orchestrated anger, illegal gatherings | DW | 11.01.2022

 It is no coincidence that demonstrations against the new measures to tackle the Omicron variant have been dubbed by initiators as "strolls".
 They sound harmless, peaceful even — but the term "evening strolls" was also used for anti-migrant protests led by the PEGIDA movement in Saxony in 2014.
 The gatherings brought thousands of demonstrators to the streets, with offshoot groups popping up around the country as hundreds of thousands of migrants arrived in Germany over the following two years.

-Like many committed citizens in the Saxon province, Jenny Fritsche says she may not be able to hold out much longer.
-She wonders whether it wouldn't be better for her to move away, like so many other well-educated and committed people.
+Like many like-minded people in Saxony, Jenny Fritsche says she may not be able to hold out much longer.
+She wonders whether it wouldn't be better for her to move away, as many other well-educated and politically active people have done.
 Also for the sake of her own children, she says.
 But for the time being, she's staying.
-"Someone has to do it," she says.
+"Someone has to," she says.

 This text was originally written in German.